What advice would you give to a coach who received this feedback letter from one of their players?

 If this letter was from your player how would you reply?

+Are you ever asked by your Badminton coach for feedback on how you think you are playing and developing, this player wrote a letter.
 This post is the start of a series to explore the different ways coaches and players communicate.
-The best Questions to ask, the ways in which players and coaches think about the communication.
+The best Questions to ask, what are the ways in which players and coaches think about communication.

 It all starts with this fictional letter below

 Coaches : do you ever ask your players for feedback on how they think they are playing and developing?

 Players: are you ever encouraged to write a letter or email to your Coach?